-The Main Market IPO process can last anywhere between three months and a year, but will typically run for approximately four to six months.
-The 20 week timeline below gives an indication of the key phases of that process.
-The AIM IPO process tends to be shorter.
+The Main Market IPO process will typically run for approximately five months (20 weeks).

+The timeline below gives an indication of the key phases of that process.
+However, the process will always be subject to market conditions and other external factors which will impact the timetable.

+Phase 4